shaunajm/Efficiclean/user_manual/supervisormanual.md

   - Report Absence

-- The today’s teams progress on the left hand side of the screen is a list (ranging from highest to lowest) of the number of cleans each team has completed today.
+- The Today’s Teams progress on the left hand side of the screen is a list (ranging from highest to lowest) of the number of service each team has completed today.
-- The cleans approval, hazards approval and severe mess approval buttons is where you can approve cleans that teams.
+- The Service Approval, hazards approval and severe mess approval buttons is where you can approve service that teams.
 - The View Map button shows a map view of the status of each room in the hotel.
 - Approve Break is used to approve breaks which staff members have requested
 - Report Absence is used to report if a staff member is not present to remove them from the queue.
 &nbsp;

-### Cleans approval
+### Service approval

 *Mobile Interface*                 | *Tablet interface* :---------------------------------:|:--------------------------------------: